hkevin01/ccps-webui/scripts/README.md

 # Scripts Directory

-This folder contains utility scripts for building, running, and managing the clr-webui project.
+This folder contains utility scripts for building, running, and managing the ccps-webui project.
 The scripts are organized into logical subfolders for better maintainability.

 ## Directory Structure